emdgroup/baybe/docs/userguide/searchspace.md

 # Search spaces

-This file contains information about search spaces.
+This page will soon contain information about search spaces.
+In the meantime, please see the [examples](../../examples/examples) instead.